,

 An arrastra is a simple and primitive gold milling device.
 Heavy stones are dragged over gold ore to crush it.
 Mercury and water are added to the floor of the arrastra to create an amalgam and capture the gold.

-It is also possible that this was a custom mill for other mines in the area; maybe it was centrally located to serve some of the other mines?
+It is also possible that this was a custom mill for other mines in the area.
+Or maybe it was centrally located to serve some of the other mines?
 One account suggests that Jim "Chuckwalla" Wilson (who discovered the El Dorado Mine) built this arrastra to serve local mines in 1903.
 (Also, see nearby John's Camp)

 Arrastra on the hillside

 The particular design of the arrastra is also rare because of the wagon wheel sitting on top.
 It is a "wagon wheel" arrastra, meaning that a wagon wheel is attached to the central axis to drive the drag stones.
 This type of arrangement is quite unusual, and very few, if any, are left in the wild.
 This is one of only two known examples of this type of arrastra remaining in the backcountry of a National Park.
-The other one is inside of Lake Mead and in worse shape.
+The other one is inside of Lake Mead Recreation Area, and in worse condition.

 Typically, arrastras were driven by walking a mule or horse around the perimeter.
 The wagon wheel design was to accommodate a belt for an engine, in this case, a four-horsepower International gasoline engine (long since removed), to power the arrastra.
 Having two wheels on the arrastra allowed for switching the rotation speed of the crushing stones.
 The larger wheel was probably added later to reduce the revolutions per minute and slow the crushing down to the desired speed.